 Fellowships and Financial Assistance

 Fellowship awards include tuition, room, and board in School housing, or the option to receive a housing stipend to be used toward off-campus living expenses.
-Most fellows are responsible for the health service, facility, and refundable security deposit fees, as well as their own travel.
+Fellows are responsible for the health service, facility, and refundable security deposit fees, as well as their own travel.
 Fellowship awards are based strictly on merit.

 - Aspen Conducting Academy